Blessing1-bit/digitaltransformations/README.md

 4. **Field access:** On-Site support have mobile access
 5. **Less frequent crashes:** Asset Sustenance are seeing some or total reduction in maintenance cost and little or no crashes

-**Techniques** These techniques were employed to evaluate that the solution was working.
+**Techniques:** These techniques were employed to evaluate that the solution was working.
 1. Interviews
 2. Shadowing
 3. Surveys & Questionnaire